 Please note that you won’t receive council tax benefit if you and your partner have more than £16,000 in savings.

-You can receive an alternative council tax benefit called second adult rebate if you have an adult on a low income in your home.
+You can receive an alternative council tax support called second adult rebate if you have an adult on a low income in your home.
 This adult must not be your partner.

 Second adult rebate can reduce your council tax bill by up to 25%.
 You do not have to declare your own income and savings.

-To claim council tax benefit or second adult rebate, contact your local council.
+To claim council tax support or second adult rebate, contact your local council.

 Housing Benefit